Canon 1Ds vs 1Ds Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds and the 1Ds Mark III have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the 1Ds Mark III was followed by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon 1Ds Mark III Manual.
+Further information on the features and operation of the 1Ds and 1Ds Mark III can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon 1Ds Mark III Manual.